saveenr/usql-tutorial/grouping-and-aggregation/basic-statistics.md

         AVG(Duration) AS DurationAvg,
         SUM(Duration) AS DurationSum,
         VAR(Duration) AS DurationVariance,
+        STDEV(Duration) AS DurationStDev,
         VARP(Duration) AS DurationVariance,
-        STDEV(Duration) AS DurationStDev,
-        STDEVP(Duration) AS DurationStDev,
+        STDEVP(Duration) AS DurationStDev
     FROM @searchlog
     GROUP BY Region;
     ```